simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 containerDefinitionsList.Add(prefixMastodonResource "web", webContainer)
 ```

-In analogy to the web application container we define the Mastodon streaming application container.
-Again we define a port mapping which maps port `4000` to the `streamingTargetGroup`.
-The container command starts the Mastodon streaming application as a Node.js application.
+In analogy to the web application container, we define the Mastodon Streaming Application Container.
+Again, we define a port mapping that maps port 4000 to the streaming target.
+The container command launches the Mastodon streaming application as a Node.js application.
 The container is also configured with the environment variables that are required for Mastodon:

 ```fsharp
 let streamingContainerportMappingArgs =